Temporal is a scalable and reliable runtime for durable function executions called Temporal Workflow Executions.

-Worker Processes are hosted by you and execute your code.
-They communicate with a Temporal Cluster via gRPC.
+Worker Processes are hosted and operated by you and execute your code.
+Workers run using one of our SDKs.

 A Temporal Application is a set of Temporal Workflow Executions.
 Each Temporal Workflow Execution has exclusive access to its local state, executes concurrently to all other Workflow Executions, and communicates with other Workflow Executions and the environment via message passing.